DMJC/Linwarrior3D/README.md

 Build Instructions:
 - Checkout the repository and type "make clean all" requires ALut and OpenGL Libraries.

+Adding New Mechs:
+- Blender Plugin has been added to the repository under tools.
+Can Import/Export existing player models and edit/update them.
+- Further instructions to come.

 Roadmap:
 - Upgrading art using Blender/Gimp.
 - Trying to remove hard coding from the engine where possible.